Tax treatment of payments to seconded employees

 - In the case of an uninterrupted secondment of up to 30 days (up to 90 days for drivers in international traffic), the reimbursements for food are excluded from the tax base up to the amount that applies to temporary absence (e.g. subsistence allowance).
 When considering secondments that last beyond 30 days (90 days for drivers in international traffic), the mentioned costs are not included in the taxable base in the amount of reimbursement for food during work, increased for 80%.

-- Reimbursements for the costs of travel are not included in the taxable base, whereas the reimbursements of the costs for travel to the work place, that is in the foreign country, are not included in the taxable base in the amount that applies to the transport to work and from work.
+- Reimbursements for the costs of travel are not included in the taxable base, whereas the reimbursements of the costs of travel to and from the workplace, in the foreign country, are not included in the taxable base in the amount that applies to the transport to work and from work.
 Reimbursements of costs of travel to and from the place of secondment at the start or at the end of the secondment are not taxed in the amount and under the conditions that apply to temporary duty.

 - Reimbursements of costs for accommodation are not included in the taxable base in the amount of actual costs, given that the uninterrupted secondment is no longer than 90 days.

-Moreover, the changes of the PIT Act are implementing a special tax base, which does not include 20% of the salary or maximum EUR 1,000 in a single month, under the following conditions:
+Moreover, seconded workers are entitled to a special tax base, which does not include 20% of the salary or maximum EUR 1,000 in a single month, under the following conditions:

 - The employee is on a secondment in a foreign country or Slovenia.